Trail Adopters

 SUMMER/AUTUMN

 The trail is mostly hikeable beginning the last week in June—however, there are some sizable snowdrifts that must be crossed.
 N76 is fully clear of snow by the second week in July.
-As the trail is mostly shaded in the afternoons, it typically holds any snow received after mid-September and becomes hard to hike without snowshoes following substantial snowfall.
+As the trail is mostly shaded in the afternoons, it typically holds any snow received after mid-September and becomes difficult to hike without snowshoes following substantial snowfall.
 Please note that while this trail is close in proximity to the town of Winter Park, due to terrain, cellular coverage is extremely limited.
+The trail is also quite exposed during a lightning storm and has no safe shelter.

 WINTER/SPRING